310mc/https-310mc.github.io-tl/source/_posts/aquarium/dream_together.md

 {% endbubble %}

 {% bubble Kaoru %}
-He’s a samurai of the old ages, so it makes sense~ Wait-- Kanata-kun, you’re talking like you know all about him.
+He’s a samurai of the old ages, so it makes sense~ Wait— Kanata-kun, you’re talking like you know all about him.
 Were you two that close?
 {% endbubble %}

 {% bubble Kanata %}